 Company witness Breece provided testimony on the process that Piedmont utilized and the market intelligence that was evaluated during the review period to determine the prices charged for secondary market sales.
 Witness Breece explained that the process and information used by Piedmont in pricing secondary market sales depends upon the location of the sale, term and type of the sale, and prevailing market conditions at the time of the sale.
-Witness Breece stated that for long-term delivered sales (longer than one month), Piedmont generally solicits bids from potential buyers and, if acceptable, evaluates and awards volumes based on an evaluation of bids received.
-Witness Breece further stated that, for short-term transactions (daily or monthly), Piedmont monitors prices and volumes on the Intercontinental Exchange, talks to various market participants, and for less liquid trading points, estimates prices based on price relationships with more liquid points.
+Witness Breece stated that for long-term delivered sales (longer than one month), Piedmont generally solicits bids from potential buyers and, if acceptable, awards volumes based on an evaluation of bids received.
+Witness Breece further stated that, for short-term transactions (daily or monthly), Piedmont monitors prices and volumes on the Intercontinental Exchange, as talks to various market participants, and for less liquid trading points, estimates prices based on price relationships with more liquid points.
 The Company also evaluates the amount of supply available for sale and weighs that against current market conditions in formulating its sales strategy.
-The Company incorporates all of these factors and then initiates its sales strategy.

-Public Staff witness Johnson explained the significant increases or decreases in demand and storage charges.
-Witness Johnson testified that the Demand and Storage changes were primarily a result of various Federal Energy Regulatory Commission (FERC) rulings, and the summary of Demand and Storage Rate Changes as a result of the various FERC rulings in its dockets during the review period can be found in Company witness Miller's Exhibit (LLM-1), Schedule 5.
+Public Staff witness Johnson's testimony explained the significant increases or decreases in demand and storage charges.
+Witness Johnson testified that the Demand and Storage changes were primarily a result of various FERC rulings, and the summary of Demand and Storage Rate Changes as a result of the various FERC rulings in its dockets during the review period can be found in Company witness Miller's Exhibit\(LLM-1), Schedule 5.